soulsam480/ecom-cms/README.md

 This CMS does almost all the basic stuff for now.
 A detailed list of all the features are

-- Complete Product Management
+- Product Management
-  _ Add
+  - Add
+  - Update
-  _ Update \* Delete
+  - Delete
+- Media Management
-- Media Management \* Media view and Delete
+  - Media view and Delete
 - Order Management
-  _ Order view
+  - Order view
-  _ Order status Update \* Color-coded Order Status
+  - Order status Update
+  - Color-coded Order Status

 ##### Projected

-- Sending Order status mails (Projected)
+- Sending Order status mails
-- Sending invoices (Projected)
+- Sending invoices
-- Category Management
+- Category Management (in alpha) ([changelogs](./changelogs.md))
 - Product Models and Classes management
 - Product Specs management